FuelLabs/sway/docs/book/src/index.md

 **Q: How can I deploy a contract?**

 You can use the `forc deploy` command to deploy a contract.
-For a detailed guide on how to deploy a contract, refer to the the [quickstart guide](https://docs.fuel.network/docs/intro/quickstart-contract/).
+For a detailed guide on how to deploy a contract, refer to the [quickstart guide](https://docs.fuel.network/docs/intro/quickstart-contract/).

 **Q: Is there a way to convert Solidity code to Sway?**